stratosvomvos/GbarLite/README.md

 # GbarLite
-A very easy-to-use Google search bar for your websites.
-Just iframe it and you are done! by stratosvomvos
+A very easy-to-use Google search bar for your projects by stratosvomvos